SeqWare/seqware/seqware-distribution/docs/site/content/docs/6-pipeline/monitor_configuration.md

 ## Limitations

 One core limitation of SeqWare Pipeline is the lack of a single daemon for controlling workflow launching and monitoring.
-Instead the cooridination of workflows happens via the SeqWare Web Service.
+Instead the coordination of workflows happens via the SeqWare Web Service.
 Each workflow that gets scheduled by a user is associated with that users Web Service credentials.
 In order to launch that scheduled workflow the WorkflowLauncher needs to connect